0xHadiRamdhani/instagram-downloader-flutter/README.md

 - [ ] Accessibility improvements
 - [ ] Tablet optimization

-## 🤝 Contributing
+## Contributing

-Kami menyambut kontribusi dari komunitas!
-Silakan fork repository dan buat pull request.
+We welcome contributions from the community!
+Please fork the repository and create a pull request.

 ### Guidelines
-1. Fork repository
+1. Fork the repository
-2. Buat branch untuk fitur baru (`git checkout -b feature/amazing-feature`)
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit perubahan (`git commit -m 'Add amazing feature'`)
+3. Commit changes (`git commit -m 'Add amazing feature'`)
-4. Push ke branch (`git push origin feature/amazing-feature`)
+4. Push to branch (`git push origin feature/amazing-feature`)
-5. Buat Pull Request
+5. Create Pull Request

 ### Code Style
-- Ikuti Flutter style guide
+- Follow Flutter style guide
-- Gunakan dart format
+- Use dart format
-- Tambahkan komentar untuk kompleksitas
+- Add comments for complexity
-- Update dokumentasi jika perlu
+- Update documentation if needed

-## 📄 License
+## License

-Proyek ini dilisensikan di bawah MIT License - lihat file [LICENSE](LICENSE) untuk detail.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments
+## Acknowledgments

-- Flutter team untuk framework yang luar biasa
+- Flutter team for the excellent framework
-- Instagram untuk API dan dokumentasi
+- Instagram for API and documentation
-- Komunitas open source untuk packages dan tools
+- Open source community for packages and tools
-- Kontributor dan beta tester
+- Contributors and beta testers

-## 📞 Support
+## Support

-Jika Anda menemui masalah atau memiliki pertanyaan:
+If you encounter issues or have questions:

 - 📧 Email: support@instagramdownloader.com
 - 🐛 Issues: [GitHub Issues](https://github.com/yourusername/instagram_downloader/issues)